 Mount

-component provides a declarative, animated mounting and unmounting experience for your React components.
+The <Mount> component provides a declarative, animated mounting and unmounting experience for your React components.
 It smoothly animates values when the component enters or leaves, ideal for transitions, popups, modals, or expandable panels.

 Usage